DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 whole world population, it is absolutely marginal.
 Recognizing this does not detract from the fact that there is a high quality content collectively produced on the Internet but some caution is necessary when assessing this state of affairs.
-For example Wikipedia and TripAdvisor are highly popular sites, despite the fact that the site content is produced by a tiny minority of users who are not necessarily representative.

 ## Independence